CANCELLED: Lucien Castaing-Taylor

 - Tuesday, February 16, 2016 3:00 p.m.

-CANCELED: Lucien Castaing-Taylor will not be in attendance at IU Cinema screenings.
+CANCELLED: Lucien Castaing-Taylor will not be in attendance at IU Cinema screenings.

 Due to unforeseen circumstances, documentary filmmaker Lucien Castaing-Taylor will not be attending screenings at Indiana University Cinema this February, as previously scheduled.
 We are working at this time to reschedule his visit for a future semester.
 Though we are disappointed that he will not be in attendance, we are excited to still be able to share his work with our audiences.